uninhm/pascal-basic-interpreter/README.md

 # pascal-basic-interpreter

-This project is unfinished, for now it can be used as a calculator with an extra feature, contants (they were suppposed to be variables, that's why the keyword is 'var').
+This project is unfinished, for now it can be used as a calculator with an extra feature: contants (they were suppposed to be variables, that's why the keyword is 'var').

 ## Build
 `fpc -O2 MyLanguage.pas`